inivekin/abosa/abosa.typ

 once all my limbs are laid tae ground, an am exhausted o all wrath that keeps me frae that patient mound.
-My staff does creek unner the force o weakened frame I've well-burdened,
+My staff does creek unner the weight o weakened frame I've well-burdened,
-I weakly seek ma wayward course tae scarce treeline o woodland end.
+I weakly seek on wayward straight a scarce treeline o woodland end.
-I mount what could become heidstane, tae find I look back where I came an erry pathway thus bygane at once, I see all look the same.
+I mount what could become heidstane, tae find I look back where I came an erry pathway thus bygane, at once, I see all look the same.
 An frae all sides it seems tae me - a joke frae auld an weary japes -